timriffe/TR1/TR1/cran-comments.md

-## First submission
+## General
-This is the first submission of this package to CRAN
+First submitted Saturday.
+This version is modified to account for the comments from Uwe Ligges (changed title, version, and description fields.

 ## Test environments
 * local Linux Mint install